Jeff Clemetson | Editor

 Smith is one of a group of property owners along Alvarado Creek who hopes to one day redevelop their light industrial use properties into dense housing — a goal that matches the city’s climate action plan as well as SANDAG’s regional plan for transportation.

-trusted tablets Grantville Trolley Station housing projects
+Grantville Trolley Station housing projects

 Smith’s urgency for the city to take action on the Alvarado Creek study is spurned by proposed housing projects at the Grantville Trolley Station.
 Two developers, Greystar and Affirmed Housing, have plans to build 261 student housing units and 182 affordable housing units, respectively.